Natalie Wood (Wikimedia Commons / NBC / Elmer Holloway)

 More likely, it was a combination of the three that propelled Wood into a spotlight that followed her throughout her too-short life.
 Even after her death, Wood has remained in the news on and off to this day as a bewildered fan base searches for answers about what happened to her.
 We may never know the truth behind Wood's mysterious drowning death Nov.
 29, 1981.
 But one truth we can count on is the talent she displayed on the big screen – from her earliest days to her last.

 Wood got her start at the tender age of four with a brief scene in Happy Land.
-Several small roles followed, but it was in 1947, when Wood was eight, that she would make her big breakthrough in Miracle on 34th Street.
+Several small roles followed, but it was in 1947, when she was 8, that she would make her big breakthrough in Miracle on 34th Street.
 The Christmas classic made Wood a star not just because of the movie's heartwarming story, but because she was talented beyond her years.